mahendrapaipuri/ceems/website/docs/deployments/guide.md

 A sample configuration file is provided in the [repository](https://github.com/mahendrapaipuri/ceems/blob/main/etc/alloy/config.alloy).
-Necessary placeholders on the sample config file must be replaced and file must be installed at `/etc/alloy/config.alloy`.
+Necessary placeholders on the sample config file must be replaced and the file must be installed at `/etc/alloy/config.alloy`.

 We need to enable Grafana Alloy targets discoverer component on CEEMS exporter